-The Secretary of State's office is authorized by state law to authenticate a document for use in a foreign country that has either been notarized by a North Dakota notary or is a certified copy of an official document from North Dakota.
+The Secretary of State's office is authorized by state law to authenticate a document for use in a foreign country that has either been notarized by a North Dakota notary public or is a certified copy of an official document from North Dakota.
 Depending on which foreign country the document is intended to be used in, this special authentication is known as an "apostille" (for countries that are a party to the Hague Convention of 1961) or a “certification” (for all other countries).

-Authentications by Apostille can also be issued on a diploma received by an individual.
-In order for the Secretary of State's office to complete an Authentication by Apostille for a school record, the following must be submitted:
+Authentications by apostille/certification can also be issued on a diploma received by an individual.
+In order for the Secretary of State's office to complete an authentication by apostille/certification for a school record, the following must be submitted:

 - Copy of the transcript, including:

 - Numerical class year in school (e.g. 9, 10, 11, 12);

 - Academic year (e.g. 2010 – 2011); and

 - Copy of the school's certificate (e.g. diploma).